NFL Conference Futures Betting

 Current NFC odds: +6500 (Odds before season: +4800)

 Since crushing the Falcons in Week 1, it’s all been downhill for the Eagles.
-Quarterback Jalen Hurts has been up and down, while their defence has been a turnstile the past two weeks (allowed a total of 83 points).
+Quarterback Jalen Hurts has been up and down, while their defense has been a turnstile the past two weeks (allowed a total of 83 points).
 While rookie receiver DeVonta Smith has looked like a bright spark for the future, the Eagles just aren’t in the position to consistently win football games now.

 Washington Football Team